General Surgery Residency

 Program Director: Dr. Kramer

 Dr. Kramer is a Member of the American Society of Breast Surgeons and the American Hernia Society.
 He has special interest in Minimally invasive and Robotic Assisted Surgery.
-Training Residents is important to Dr. Kramer for many reasons including: preparing them for future practice and helping the residents and himself to keep up with the changes in surgical techniques and Technology.
+Training Residents is important to Dr. Kramer for many reasons including: preparing them for future practice and helping the residents and himself to keep up with the changes in surgical techniques and technology.

-Dr. Charles Harper
+Associate Program Director: Dr. Harper

 Featured Services